Aniruth-S/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
+Developed by:Aniruth.S
-Developed by: RegisterNumber:25017728
+RegisterNumber:25017728
 */

 **Program: Full Adder